MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 ## Disabling Monitoring of Specified Databases by Name

-You can disable discovery and monitoring of databases by specifying their names in the **Exclude list** parameter.

-You can set this parameter in the following discoveries:
+You can disable discovery and monitoring of databases by specifying database names in the **Exclude list** parameter available in the following discoveries:

 - MSSQL on Windows: Discover SQL Server Databases for a Database Engine

 - MSSQL on Linux: Discover SQL Server Databases for a Database Engine

 Use commas to separate database names and asterisks to replace one or more characters.
-For example, when setting the parameter to "dev*, \*test*, *stage, dbnotmon", the monitoring behavior would be as follows:
+For example, when setting the **Exclude list** parameter to dev*, \*test*, *stage, dbnotmon, the monitoring behavior would be as follows:

 |DB Name|Monitored/Not monitored|
 |-|-|